jobbrIO/jobbr-server/README.md

 ## Make your Jobs Jobbr compatible
 Good news!
 All your C#-Code is compatible with jobbr as long as the CLR-type can be instantiated and has at least a `public Run()`- Method.

- If you want to log, just log with the logframework of your choice.
+If you want to log, just log with the framework of your choice, thus there is no dependency to any framework you can use log4net, nLog or any other framework.

 You have long running jobs an would like to show the progress somewhere in your application?
 Simply drop a service-message to the `Console`.
 Sample

 ```c#